mariaheza/hmm_inpatient_trajectories/README.md

 This repository stores the code used to process, impute, ...

 # Authors
-Maria Herrero-Zazo (maria@ebi.ac.uk)
+Code: Maria Herrero-Zazo (maria@ebi.ac.uk)

-Tomas Fitzgerald (tomas@ebi.ac.uk)
+Code reviewer: Tomas Fitzgerald (tomas@ebi.ac.uk)

 # Disclaimer

-The data used in this project was ...
+The anonymised data that support this research project are available from Cambridge University Hospitals NHS Foundation Trust.
+Restrictions apply to the availability of these data, which were used under license for the current study, and so are not publicly available.
+Reasonable data requests will be considered by the authors with permission of Cambridge University Hospitals NHS Foundation Trust.

 # Citation

 # Contact information
-Enquires related to the code and methods:
+Enquires about the code and methods:

-Maria Herrero-Zazo (maria@ebi.ac.uk)
+* Maria Herrero-Zazo (maria@ebi.ac.uk)

-Enquires related to potential collaboration:
+Enquires about potential collaboration:

-Ewan Birney (birney@ebi.ac.uk)
+* Ewan Birney (birney@ebi.ac.uk)